bedag/helm-charts/charts/manifests/templates/Quickstart.md

     ...
     ```

     We like to have our dependencies fixed over all bugfix versions of a minor release (which is implied by `~`).
-Use your prefered dependency strategie.
+Use your preferred dependency strategie.

 5. **Initialize Bundle**</br>
     Now it's time to get started with actually using the Manifests library.
 Let's create a new file `new-charts/templates/bundle.yaml` and add the basic Bundle structure ([Read More on Bundles](./manifests/README.md#bundles)).
 Let's also add our first bundle resource of type `statefulset`